 If you are a qualified airline employee (defined below) and you received any airline payment(s) (defined below), you may be able to exclude from income a portion of any payment(s) received that are rolled over to a traditional IRA.
 The maximum amount that can be rolled over to a traditional IRA is 90% of the total airline payment(s) received.
 The rollover to a traditional IRA must be done within 180 days of receipt of the airline payment.
-If the airline payment was made under the approval of an order of a federal bankruptcy court in a case filed on November 29, 2011, you can roll over the airline payment within the period beginning on December 18, 2014, and ending on June 15, 2016.

-For 2015, report any airline payment(s) you received in income on Form 1040 or Form 1040NR.
-For example, if you received a Form W-2 with airline payment amounts reported in box 1, the full amount should be included on Form 1040, line 7, or Form 1040NR, line 8.
+For 2019, report any airline payment(s) you received in income on Form 1040, 1040-SR, or 1040-NR.
+For example, if you received a Form W-2 with airline payment amounts reported in box 1, the full amount should be included on Form 1040 or 1040-SR, line 1; or Form 1040-NR, line 8.
 Up to 90% of all airline payment(s) received may be excluded from income if rolled over to a traditional IRA.
-To exclude these airline payment rollover amounts for 2015, you must include the amount rolled over on Form 1040, line 21, or

-Form 1040NR, line 21, as a negative amount and write "airline payment" on the dotted line next to line 21.
+To exclude these airline payment rollover amounts for 2019, you must include the amount rolled over on Schedule 1 (Form 1040 or 1040-SR), line 8; or Form 1040-NR, line 21, as a negative amount and write "airline payment" on the dotted line next to line 8 or line 21, respectively.

 Example.
-John, a qualified airline employee, received an airline payment in the amount of \$1,000 on January 14, 2015.
-John rolled over \$900 (90-percent) of the airline payment received to a traditional IRA on March 18, 2015 (within 180 days of receipt).
-John received a Form W-2 for 2015 with \$1,000 reported in box 1 (amount of airline payment).
-The \$1,000 airline payment received (Form W-2, box 1), is reported on Form 1040, line 7.
-The \$900 rollover is reported as a negative amount on Form 1040, line 21.
-John must also write "airline payment" on the dotted line next to line 21.
+John, a qualified airline employee, received an airline payment in the amount of \$1,000 on January 14, 2019.
+John rolled over \$900 (90%) of the airline payment received to a traditional IRA on March 18, 2019 (within 180 days of receipt).
+John received a Form W-2 for 2019 with \$1,000 reported in box 1 (amount of airline payment).
+The \$1,000 airline payment received (Form W-2, box 1) is reported on Form 1040 or 1040-SR , line 1.
+The \$900 rollover is reported as a negative amount on Schedule 1 (Form 1040 or 1040-SR), line 8.
+John must also write "airline payment" on the dotted line next to line 8.

 Amending a return.
-If you are excluding airline payments from gross income for an earlier year, you will need to file Form 1040X, Amended U.S. Individual Income Tax Return, for the tax year(s) in which the airline payments were received and included in your gross income.
+If you are excluding airline payments from gross income for an earlier year, you will need to file Form 1040-X, Amended U.S. Individual Income Tax Return, for the tax year(s) in which the airline payments were received and included in your gross income.
 You generally must file your amended return by the later of 3 years after the date you filed your original return or within 2 years after the date you paid the tax.

-For more details on filing Form 1040X to exclude airline payments from gross income, go to www.irs.gov/form1040x.
+For more details on filing Form 1040-X to exclude airline payments from gross income, go to IRS.gov/ Form1040-X.

 Qualified airline employee.
-A current or former employee of a commercial airline carrier who was a participant in a qualified defined benefit plan maintained by the carrier which was terminated, became subject to restrictions under Section 402(b) of the Pension Protection Act of 2006, or was frozen effective November 1, 2012.
-These provisions also apply to surviving spouses of qualified airline employees but do not apply to covered executives or to surviving spouses of covered executives.
+A current or former employee of a commercial airline carrier who was a participant in a qualified defined benefit plan maintained by the carrier which was terminated became subject to restrictions under section 402(b) of the Pension Protection Act of 2006, or was frozen effective November 1, 2012.
+These provisions also apply to surviving spouses of qualified airline employees but don't apply to covered executives or to surviving spouses of covered executives.

 Covered executives.
-A current or former principal executive officer (PEO) or one of the three highest compensated officers (other than the PEO and principal financial officer (PFO)).
-The term covered executives generally does not include the PFO.
+A current or former principal executive officer (PEO) or one of the three highest compensated officers (other than the PEO and principal financial officer (PFO).
+The term "covered executives" generally doesn't include the PFO.